Here are some resources to support the four stages of innovation, from invention right through to impact.

 Thinking differently – NHS institute for innovation and improvement

-A practical introductory guide to thinking differently from NHS Institute for Innovation and Improvement.
+Read a practical introductory guide into thinking differently from the NHS Institute for Innovation and Improvement.
 Read the introduction to find out why thinking differently is more than just the next new buzzword.

 Systems change: Engineering better care

-A guide and website from the Royal Academy of Engineering, co-produced with engineers, clinicians and healthcare leaders.
-This guide presents a framework to apply an engineering approach to health and social care transformation in service design and improvement.
+Review the website from the Royal Academy of Engineering, co-produced with engineers, clinicians and healthcare leaders.
+There’s also a guide which presents a framework to apply an engineering approach to health and social care transformation in service design and improvement.